Herberton

 Herberton is perhaps best known for the Herberton Historic Village — one of Australia's largest open-air living museums — which attracts thousands of visitors each year and showcases over 50 restored historic buildings and artefacts from the colonial era.
 The town has a warm, tight-knit community, appealing to those who value a relaxed rural lifestyle amid the natural beauty of the Tablelands.
 Local facilities include a primary school, secondary college, small shops, a hotel and the services typical of a rural Queensland town.

-Herberton falls under postcode 4887 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Hill electorate.
+Herberton falls under postcode 4887 and is governed by the Tablelands Council (Local Government Area).
+For federal elections, residents vote in the electorate of Kennedy, while state elections fall under the Hill electorate.

 Location